 Updates: South America

 All Compassion frontline church partners and Compassion centres are closed to group activities.
 Church staff members continue to provide emotional and spiritual support by making regular phone calls to families.
-The Compassion Ecuador national office has also been able to help provide some pastors with counselling and emotional care.
-Center workers have been able to deliver 301,388 food packs and 60,114 hygiene kits and have provided medical support to 13,117 individuals since the pandemic began, including helping families access telehealth services.
+The Compassion Ecuador national office has helped to provide more than 2,500 pastors and more than 2,200 partner church staff with counseling and emotional care.
+Centre workers have been able to deliver 372,586 food packs and 96,123 hygiene kits and have provided medical support to 14,746 individuals since the pandemic began, including helping families access telehealth services.
 Some partner churches have been able to hold online worship services, prayer meetings and training in child protection.

 - Impact on Sponsorship FAQs